 Important: Two pitches that are right next to each other on the piano often do not make a half-step.
-For example, the white piano keys A and B are "physically" next to each other on the piano, but they don't make a half-step, because the black key A♯/B♭ is between them in pitch.
+For example, the white piano keys A and B are "next to each other", but they don't make a half-step, because the black key A♯/B♭ is between them in pitch.

 Here are some example half-steps: